PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-4Kids Entertainment is an American licensing company, responsible for dubbing a variety of different anime series, including Pokémon, One Piece, Yu-Gi-Oh! and Sailor Moon for English-speaking audiences.
+4Kids Entertainment is an American licensing company, responsible for dubbing a variety of different anime series, including Pokémon, One Piece and Yu-Gi-Oh! for English-speaking audiences.
 They have become infamous on the English-speaking web due to their Americanization of anime.

 4Kids was originally founded In 1970 by Mike Germakian, who helped create Thundercats, and Stan Weston, who created G.I.
 Joe and Captain Action.
 It was originally called Leisure Concepts Inc. and acted as an independent licensing agency.
 After handling licenses for Star Wars and The Legend of Zelda, the company was renamed 4Kids Entertainment, Inc in 1995.
 They began to license popular anime series and bring them to the U.S, with their first major success being the Pokemon anime, based on the Nintendo video game series of the same name, building on the growing craze at the time.
 Due to the success of Pokemon, 4Kids also moved to provide English dubs of other popular anime series, most notably Yu-Gi-Oh!.
 On December 21st, 2012, 4Kids was renamed 4Licensing Corporation after declaring bankruptcy in April 2011.